is-leeroy-jenkins/Foo/README.md

 print("Pipeline completed.
 Output at:", result)
 ```

-# More usage examples
+# Usage examples

-These examples show common real-world tasks.
+- These examples show common real-world tasks.
 Each snippet assumes the default implementations exist in the corresponding modules.
 Replace components with custom classes if required.

 ## 1) Process a CSV file from disk → transform → write to SQLite